amitshob/industry/README.md

 # industry
-Demo for Spotgini chat window for an industrial website Demo website for chat window Go to https://amitshob.github.io/industry/ Click in the chat window at the bottom right.
+Demo for chat window for an industrial website
+Demo website for chat window Go to https://amitshob.github.io/industry/ Click in the chat window at the bottom right.
 This is an example of conversation you can create with spotgini.

 - Talk and engage your visitors even before they send you a message.
 Build confidence in them.